TeachingOW/CPP/post_pre.md

 ✅ **Post-increment (`y++`) returns the old value first, then increments.**
 ✅ **Pre-increment (`++y`) increments first, then returns the new value.**

-Would you like me to visualize this with memory addresses or assembly-like breakdown? 🚀